Management of Placenta Accreta at Delivery

 Placenta accreta occurs when all or part of the placenta invades and is inseparable from the uterus.
 The incidence has increased from .02% in the 1970’s to 0.18% in the 1990’s, parallel with cesarean delivery rates.
 The greatest risk occurs in women with placenta previa overlying the uterine scar.
 Accreta risk with placenta previa is 3% with one prior cesarean delivery, increasing to 67% with five.
-Delivery blood loss is on average up to 5 liters, and mortality rates have been reported to be as high as 7%.
-Given these risks, diagnostic evaluation, pre-delivery planning with multidisciplinary teams, and delivery at a tertiary center with massive transfusion capacity is essential.
-The care team should include obstetricians, anesthesiologists, and neonatal specialists, with gynecology-oncology, surgery, urology, critical care, interventional radiology, and transfusion specialists available if necessary.
+Delivery blood loss average is on average up to 5 liters, and mortality rates have been reported to be as high as 7%.
+Given these risks, diagnostic evaluation, pre-delivery planning with multidisciplinary teams, and delivery at an ACOG/SMFM maternal level of care 3 or 4 facility with massive transfusion capacity is essential.
+The care team should include obstetricians, anesthesthesiologists, and neonatal specialists, with gynecology-oncology, surgery, urology, critical care, interventional radiology, and transfusion specialists available if necessary.

 Pre-delivery diagnosis is typically made by recognizing risk factors and by ultrasonography, with magnetic resonance imaging reserved for ambiguous, high-risk, or high-suspicion cases.
 The most predictive ultrasound finding is an increased number of placenta lacunae (vascular spaces) at 15-20 weeks gestation.
 Thinning of the myometrium overlying the placenta, loss of retroplacental clear space, and increased vascularity of the uterine serosa-bladder interface are also suggestive.